 There is no better way to start a romantic city break than by checking in to the city’s choice of fantastic accommodation whether that be a luxurious city centre hotel or a quaint cottage away from the hustle and bustle of the capital.
 Belfast is the perfect destination for couples looking to get away with a range of things to see and do.

-Put together a picnic and dine al fresco in Stormont Public Park with the grand Parliament Buildings as a backdrop or else hold hands and take the exhilarating walk to the top of Belfast Hills where you can’t help but be in awe of the staggering, panoramic views across Belfast.
+Put together a picnic and dine al fresco in Stormont Public Park with the grand Parliament Buildings as a backdrop.
+Hold hands and take the exhilarating walk to the top of Belfast Hills where you can’t help but be in awe of the staggering, panoramic views across Belfast.

-There are a number of spa hotels in the city of you fancy some pampering to get you looking and feeling great in preparation for with a romantic meal at a fine restaurant such as Cayenne or Nick’s Warehouse for fine cuisine and one of the best views in Belfast or the Restaurant Michael Deane on Howard Street, for Irish and British cuisine of Michelin starred standard.
-Take in one of the big name concerts at Belfast’s Odyssey Arena in Belfast.
+There are a number of spa hotels in the city of you fancy some pampering to get you looking and feeling great.
+Have a romantic meal at a fine restaurant such as Cayenne or Nick’s Warehouse for fantastic cuisine and one of the best views in Belfast.
+Try the Restaurant Michael Deane on Howard Street, for Irish and British cuisine of Michelin starred standard.

 To finish off an evening you could enjoy a cocktail in the exclusive 5 star surroundings of The Merchant Hotel, the perfect ending to the perfect romantic city break with Jet2.com.